-You can listen to as many as you like, and you can listen to parts of as many as you like, but for this assignment, you need to select FIVE to report on.
+You can listen to as many as you like, and you can listen to parts of as many as you like, but for this assignment, you need to select SIX to report on.
 Some are longer than others, so you may wish to factor time into the equation.
-For each of the FIVE talks you select, please fill out a TED TALK WORKSHEET.
-For each worksheet you turn in, you will receive 25 points.
-So 5 worksheets is 125 points!!!
+For each of the SIX talks you select, please fill out a TED TALK WORKSHEET.
+If you complete more than 6 worksheets, you can earn EXTRA CREDIT POINTS.

 Once you have an idea of how a casual yet well-prepared presentation can be delivered, it’s time for you to create one yourself.
-Some of these talks are very long, but yours will only be a minimum of two minutes and a maximum of three minutes.
+Some of these talks are 15-20 minutes long, but yours will only be a minimum of two minutes and a maximum of three minutes.

 STEP 2: CREATE YOUR OWN TED TALK

 What in the world should you talk about?
 The one thing all Ted Talks have in common is that they are delivered by people who are passionate about and believe in what they are saying.
 So find something you are passionate about.
 It could be a particular belief you hold, a political event, an experience you had, a person in your life, a pet, dietary choices, a class you took, a place you visited, a hobby, music you enjoy, an expectation you have for people, etc. You do not have to persuade someone to do something; you may simply present something beautiful.

 STEP 3: PREPARE YOUR PLANNING SHEET & A VISUAL